cldwalker/gh-active-issues/README.md

 ## Features

-This app has three main features:
+This app has two main features:

 * It lists issues the maintainer considers active.
 * It auto-comments soon after an issue/pull request is opened with a link to the issue on the active issues list.
 This link is unique and remains valid as long as the issue is active.
-* The active issues are auto-updated any time an issue is closed or opened.
+Also, active issues are auto-updated any time an issue is closed or opened.

-The second and third features are enabled per repository using service hooks.
-To see these features in action feel free to open/close an issue on
+The second feature is enabled per repository using webhooks.
+To see these features in action feel free to open/close an issue on [this repository](https://github.com/cldwalker/gh-waiting-room/issues).
-[this repository](https://github.com/cldwalker/gh-waiting-room/issues).
-To set up webhooks see [service-hooks](#webhooks).
+To set up webhooks see [webhooks](#webhooks).

 ## Running the App